Bastiodon Best Moveset

 Sturdy prevents being KOed from full HP, leaving 1 HP instead.
 That's the one you want on Bastiodon.
 Soundproof is the hidden ability.
 Niche, but it has its uses.

 Bastiodon fills the support role.
-It's leaning toward the physical side (base 52 Attack).
+It's a physical attacker with base 52 Attack.
 Base 30 Speed is low.
 Priority moves or Trick Room are the way to go.
 And it's tanky enough to absorb a few hits.

-Run Bodypress, Iron Defense, Stealth Rock, and Roar on Bastiodon.
-Bodypress is the most common pick at 22% usage.
+Run Bodypress, Iron Defense, Stealth Rock, and Metalburst on Bastiodon.
+Bodypress is the most common pick at 0% usage.
 This set covers the support role with a mix of damage and utility.

 Bastiodon first appeared in Diamond & Pearl and has been available in 12 games across 7 generations.
 Obtainable through wild encounters in most titles where it appears.